 Global Witness welcomes a DRC committee’s call to the French Development Agency (AFD) to substantially review their proposal to support an expansion of industrial logging.
 This controversial proposal - submitted to the Central African Forest Initiative (CAFI ) for funding - has now twice been sent back by the DRC committee.

 Since the proposal was announced in March this year, serious concerns have been expressed by scientists and organisations, including Global Witness, about the disastrous impact this expansion would have on the world’s second largest tropical rainforest.
-It has now been confirmed that the DRC committee comprised of donors, civil society and government representatives rejected the proposal for a second time and is demanding substantial changes in a recently published resolution.
+It has now been confirmed that the DRC committee comprised of donors, civil society and government representatives sent back the proposal for a second time and is demanding substantial changes in a recently published resolution.

 The demands include: the proposal must clearly lead to a reduction in emissions caused by deforestation and forest degradation; clarification that the non-application of law means the concessions must be returned to the state; a stronger emphasis on ensuring improvements in forest governance, including procedures for complaints and follow up; clarification that the aim should not be to lift the moratorium on the allocation of new logging concessions; exclusion of peatland and areas with high potential biodiversity from potential concessions; that support for artisanal and industrial logging must not include co-financing or operational support to companies.

 Jo Blackman, Campaign Leader at Global Witness said: “We welcome the further demands by the committee.
 However, donor government support to industrial loggers, whether directly or indirectly or to help them meet their legal obligations, has no place in a programme to reduce emissions.”